What is a Live-In Nanny?

-Many live-in nanny jobs include use of a car, even on your days off.
-While it's not required, reconsider a job that doesn't allow use of a car at some point during the week.
+Many live-in nanny jobs include the use of a car, even on your days off.
+While it's not required, reconsider a job that doesn't allow the use of a car at some point during the week.

 Other perks that may come with a live-in nanny job is a membership to a health club and weekend trips for free (and without kids) for extra work done throughout the year.
 Other times, a live-in nanny may be given plane tickets for a visit home.

 There can be many perks with a live-in nanny job, but it's important to have them clearly outlined in your contract before taking the position.